JeremySCook/JC-Pro-Macro/Code/README.md

-Current code is written and tested on a Macintosh -
+Current (ProMacro.ino) code is written and tested on a Macintosh -
 should work with a PC or Linux, possibly with some modifications.